 “While the 2015 Big Gay Day also recorded a loss, as a goodwill gesture we donated $4000 to our charity partners following the event.”

-Coles’ claim that Big Gay Day has never made a profit is, however, disputed by Mr Hogan, who described the claim as “totally false”.
+Kyle Hogan denies claims that Big Gay Day never made a profit.
+He described the claim as “totally false”.

-Mr Hogan, who ran Big Gay Day for six years, told QNews that other than the first few years when entry was a gold coin donation, the Big Gay Day events that he was involved with actually made substantial profits.
+Mr. Hogan, who ran Big Gay Day for six years, told QNews that for the first few years entry was a gold coin donation.
+In the years after that, the events made substantial profits.

-“The last two years that I was involved with made substantial profits because the budget that I prepared and adhered to as much as possible, the day was budgeted to make my yearly salary in profit.
-Which was in excess of ($)70,000 at the time,” Mr Hogan said.
+“During the last two years of my involvement, the event made substantial profits.
+I prepared a budget and adhered to it as much as possible.
+I budgeted the day to make my yearly salary in profit.
+Which was in excess of $70,000 at the time.”

-While Coles is unlikely to ever publicly reveal how much money it made over the bar at the 2015 Big Gay Day, Mr Hogan says he is bewildered that it may have made a loss.
+Coles is unlikely to publicly reveal how much money it made from bar sales at the 2015 Big Gay Day.
+However, Mr Hogan says he is bewildered that it potentially made a loss.

-“I can’t see how an event that takes in excess of $300,000 (a combination of gate takings and bar purchases) can make a loss,” Mr Hogan said.
+“I can’t see how an event that takes in excess of $300,000 (gate and bar takings) can make a loss.”

-If Coles is correct in its claim that Big Gay Day never makes any profit, then its decision to change the charitable contribution from 25% of the gate to 25% of the profits was done so knowing that such a change meant it would not be required to give a single cent to charity, despite Coles continuing to heavily promote Big Gay Day as a charity event.
+If Big Gay Day never makes a profit, then the decision to change the charitable contribution from 25% of the gate to 25% of the profits means the event could potentially return not a single cent to charity, despite the promotion of it as a charity event.

-QNews has been contacted by three of the four community groups involved in the 2015 Big Gay Day which, while grateful to receive any financial support, made the point that they are not just passive recipients of funds raised on the day.
+Three of the four community groups involved in the 2015 Big Gay Day contacted QNews regarding this issue.
+All made the point that they are grateful to receive any financial support.
+However, none are simply passive recipients of funds.

-Each year, Big Gay Day relies on volunteers from the community groups who donate hundreds of man hours working at the event, rather than the event organisers having to pay additional staff.
+Each year, Big Gay Day relies on volunteers from the community groups.
+Those volunteers donate hundreds of hours to working at the event, which saves the organisers employing additional paid staff.

-One community group estimates that it volunteered approximately 80-90 hours of work setting up the event over two days, including having six volunteers working on the door throughout the day for a return of $1000.
+One community group estimates that it volunteered approximately 80-90 hours of work setting up the event over two days.
+That included six volunteers working on the door throughout the day.
+That organisation received a donation of $1000.

-At the time of publishing, Big Gay Day had not yet nominated any community groups which would receive funding from the event, however, organisers have announced that they plan on retaining their 2015 commitment of donating
+At the time of publishing, Big Gay Day has not yet nominated the community groups to benefit this year.
+However, organisers announced that they plan to retain their 2015 commitment of donating.